oskarwiskman/wow-downranking/README.md

 #### For older entries see full log here: [Complete update log](update_log.md)

 # Sources
 All the spell data used in the project has been gathered from Classic WoW Beta Servers, [ClassicWowHead](https://classic.wowhead.com/), TBC Beta Servers as well as [TBCWowHead](https://tbc.wowhead.com/).
 Calculation formulas from have been derived from several sources and verified in the Beta versions of both expansions.
+They were also later confirmed on the official realms.

 # Contributions
 As stated above I am happy to receive constructive feedback, in order to make this tool better.